Verse 9: Nebulous

 So those books sell out.
 So the store orders more.
 They order . . . one.

 The next thing I know, the Nebula-award-winning book by H.N.
-Author is no longer available except in used bookstores (there are none close to where I live) or online . . . used.
-The big bookstore has “remaindered” any books they had left (ripped off the covers and sent them back to the publisher to be destroyed) and that author’s career is severely impacted.
+Author is no longer available except in used bookstores (there are few close to where I live) or online . . . used.
+The big bookstore has “remaindered” any books they had left (ripped off the covers and sent them back to the publisher to be destroyed—an act of heinous barbarity that I can barely stomach) and that author’s career is severely impacted.

 This knowledge about how book publishing, marketing and selling works has changed the way I buy books.
 I may try an introductory book from the library or buy it for sale on Amazon, but if I like the author I will always buy new thereafter.
 I don’t buy the books of mid-list or new authors used—ever.
 If I like an author, I tell people, because too many good writers have been virtually lost to the reading public because of the way publishing works.